Today's hip-hop fashion statement may be a status symbol, but it can take the shine off people's smiles

 The trouble starts when people wear grills for days, weeks, or even months on end.
 Some wearers even seal the grill in place with glue or denture adhesive.
 No matter how snug the fit, food and saliva are bound to slip between the grill and teeth.
 As Shapira puts it, food plus saliva plus time equals tooth decay.

 Grills that are kept on too long can also be hard on gums, says Dennis Newton Jr., DDS, who practices in West Columbia, South Carolina.
-He is a member of the South Carolina Board of Dentistry, which took a public stand against grills and other forms of mouth jewelry in 2003.
+He is a member of the South Carolina Board of Dentistry, which took a public stand against grills and other forms of mouth jewelry as early as 2003.
 "They fit over the gums, which makes it totally impossible to keep the gums clean, no matter how hard a person tries," he says.

 Because many people put grills in themselves or have them installed by an untrained salesperson, the fit can be lousy, Newton says.
 (In South Carolina, it's illegal for anyone other than a dentist to take a mouth impression, the only way to get an accurate fit.)
 If a grill isn't the perfect size and shape, the metal could dig into the gums, he says.